austinKurtis/EatWhere/README.md

 # Eat Where

 Welcome to Eat Where the fun way to take the guess work on where to eat.
-Add your favorite restaurants, create an event, let every one make their picks, and two hours before the event let us randomly select where you'll be dining.
+Add your favorite restaurants, create an event, let everyone make their picks, and two hours before the event let us randomly select where you'll be dining.

 - [Get Started](#get-started)
 - [Install](#install)